 Man hijacks San Francisco Muni bus in Mission District

-SAN FRANCISCO -- A passenger aboard a San Francisco Muni bus in the Mission District apparently took control of the wheel and crashed into several cars before coming to a stop Friday night, according to police.
+SAN FRANCISCO -- A man boarded a San Francisco Muni bus in the Mission District Friday night, forcibly took control of the wheel from the driver and drove away, crashing into several cars before coming to a stop where he was arrested, according to police.

+The hijacker drove the bus for several blocks, striking multiple vehicles along the way including one car that was stopped at an intersection.

+The bus stopped at 19th and Guerrero Streets and the suspect was arrested.

-Police said an ambulance was called to treat the driver and another person but their conditions were not immediately known.
+Police said an ambulance was called to treat the driver and another driver for non-life-threatening injuries.

 for more features.